dart-lang/language/working/1426-extension-types/feature-specification-views.md

 the view type from a given instance of the representation type.

 The constructor is a factory that actually just returns its argument, but typed as the view type.
-A constructor body may be declared if we wish to verify that the given object satisfies some constraints.
+A normal constructor with a body may be declared if we wish to verify that the given object satisfies some constraints.

 The name `TinyJson` can be used as a type, and a reference with that type can refer to an instance of the underlying representation type